matheusfrancisco/some-simple-projects/Data structure and Algorithms/README.md

 # Some implementations in Algorithms

-I would like to learn more about Algorithms then I decide to write some implementation.
+I would like to learn more about Data structure then I decide to write some implementation.